 The Unexpected Expat Life

 With all of that being said, we moved to Mexico in May, 2017.
 Talk about immersion!
 My travel plans above are not negated by this move, it’s an opportunity we jumped on.
 I’ve already had to adjust some expectations temporarily.

 Because my life has taken this unexpected, but welcome, move to Mexico, the blog focuses on both travel and our expat life.
 We live in a smallish town in Central Mexico, in the Queretaro area.
 I am studying Spanish and I have a goal to become conversational before our time here is over (possibly sometime in 2020).

 Oh!
 I have Celiac disease.
 Yes, I work it into most conversations.
 It’s a pain in the ass anywhere except home.
 I include information for fellow Celiacs whenever available.
 Mexico has been particularly kind to me and I typically don’t have food reactions here.

 Want to keep up with all things Blissmersion?
 Join the Blissmersion community!
-I send out sporadic emails, with stories NOT included on the website.
+I send out sporadic emails, with stories NOT included on the website, and a few other communications.
 I won’t spam your email box with junk and I will never sell your email address to a third party.